We are a youth-led online magazine, open blogging platform and space to promote events and opportunities for young creatives.

 If you are under 13 you must have parental permission and please do behave yourself while on the site!
 (We have some Ts and Cs with codes of conduct that you can read in full here)

 If you think you have what it takes to become a journalist, writer or filmmaker please do get in touch!
 We run a year long Voice Reporter course and we're always on the look out for local reporters and reviewers.
-If you'd like to get involved, just email your name, previous experience and a few writing examples to Voice's Development Manager Emily.
+If you'd like to get involved, just email your name, previous experience and a few writing examples to Voice's Development Manager Cath.

 2. Find opportunities, events and competitions